If you have never owned a deaf dog, you may find the concept daunting.

 - Keep a regular routine.
-All dogs thrive on routine but for a dog who can’t hear, this routine is even more important in letting them know what to expect from their new life and to avoid causing them additional stress.
+All dogs thrive on routine but for a dog who can't hear, this routine is even more important in letting them know what to expect from their new life and avoiding causing additional stress.

 - Learn about training and sign language for dogs.
 Then, use hand signals with commands from the very first moment you bring your deaf dog home.

 - Be mindful of your facial expression and body posture at all times.

 - Do everything possible to avoid surprising or startling your deaf pet.
 We recommend walking a little more heavily on the floor or wearing hard-soled slippers that will create vibrations on the floor to announce your movements, at least at the beginning.